tenseiken/docker-qbittorrent-wireguard/README.md

 |`password`| `adminadmin` |

 # How to use WireGuard
-The container will fail to boot if `VPN_ENABLED` is set and there is no valid .conf file present in the /config/wireguard directory.
-Drop a .conf file from your VPN provider into /config/wireguard and start the container again.
+Drop a .conf file from your VPN provider into /config/wireguard and start the container.
 The file must have the name `wg0.conf`, or it will fail to start.

 ## WireGuard IPv6 issues
 If you use WireGuard and also have IPv6 enabled, it is necessary to add the IPv6 range to the `LAN_NETWORK` environment variable.